KatVolkova/pick-a-recipe/README.md

 ![Recipe Image desserts](/assets/images/readme/features/recipe-images-desserts.webp)

 Each recipe card has a corresponding image.
-There are two sets of images: one for meals option and the other is for desserts.
+There are two sets of images: one for meal options and the other for desserts.
 There are ten recipes in total, five for each category.

 #### Show Ingredients and Instructions buttons